nicklayb/plexm3u/README.md

 # Plexm3u

 Client that generates M3U playlist from a Plex server.
+Keep one playlist source of truth and sync them everywhere

 ### My (quite niche) use case for this